Leading Action for Healthy Rivers: Thames21’s flagship training course

 What you will learn in this course:

-we will look at leadership responsibilities and build confidence by focusing on the health and safety implications of working in and near water.
+We will look at leadership responsibilities and build confidence by focusing on the health and safety implications of working in and near water.
+You will be able to select an appropriate site, spot hazards, complete a risk assessment and organise tasks with the correct equipment.

 The practical will give you an opportunity to undertake a site assessment and deliver part of a welcome/health and safety briefing.